passionys/food_truck_service/README.md

 #### **Todo items**
 1. Data validation for CSV file
+2. Integration testing (end-to-end testing)
-2. View can be enhanced to UI or WebUI
+3. View can be enhanced to UI or WebUI
-3. Deployment process
+4. Deployment process (PyInstaller? maven to create zip file having a folder structure for Jenkins CICD pipeline?)